xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 The next step is to generate the model placement for the cluster.
 Run the following commands to generate model placements for LLaMA-1 30B and LLaMA-2 70B using different model placement methods.
-Notice that before running Helix's MILP-based model placement planner, you need to remove the `./layout_llama30b/ilp` and `./layout_llama70b/ilp` directories, which currently contains the result we get.
+Notice that before running Helix's MILP-based model placement planner, you need to empty the `./layout_llama30b/ilp` and `./layout_llama70b/ilp` directories, which currently contains the result we get.
+Otherwise you will get an error from the model placement planner saying that the directory is not empty.
 We suggest moving them to a backup place if you want to compare your results with ours.
+You can restore the two directories after you have finished evaluation on Helix's model placement planner.

 Also, for `llama70b`, you need to run `petals` before running Helix's MILP model placement planner, as we bootstrap the solver with `petals`' solution.

 > **Notes:** We notice that Gurobi produces completely different optimization traces when
 > using **different licenses, even when using the same random seed**.
 When using the default